What were your favorite dragon books when you were growing up?

 Lots of action, dynamic dialogs and lovable characters all add to form a fantastic five-hundred-page read.
 This is one of my favorite children’s novels because it is a pleasure to read out loud and a delight to discuss.
 We ended up spending long hours talking about the price of cowardice, good choices and bad choices, friendship and sacrifice, loyalty and persistence, and about the power of self-motivation.

-Whenever I got too hoarse to read aloud, we switched to the audiobook (expertly read by Brendan Fraser).
+Whenever I got too hoarse to read aloud, we switched to the audiobook (read by Brendan Fraser).
 The first few chapters lay out the background and might seem a bit slow, but don’t let it stop you.
-Once a silver dragon named Firedrake, and his cheeky little friend Sorrel, set out to look for the Rim of Heaven the epic journey begins.
-On the way, they meet a human boy, Ben, and have exciting adventures with unexpected twists and turns every step of the way.
+It’s a fantastic read!

-There are quite a few sit-on-the-edge-of-the-chair confrontations with the seemingly unstoppable antagonist, a golden dragon named Nettlebrand and his sidekicks.
+There are quite a few sit-on-the-edge-of-the-chair confrontations with the seemingly unstoppable antagonists.
 I can’t count the number of times we held our breath, laughed like crazy and said things like, “I can’t believe it!”
 The book is recommended for 8+ but it’s been my 5-year old’s favorite book ever since we read it.

 My Father’s Dragon by Ruth Stiles Gannett